|

 Lots of footwork and body stylings.

-Choreographies (routines) and theoretical classes too.
+Choreographies (routines)

 |